nhsconnect/nhslogin/src/what-is-provisioning.md

 Once the patient receives the email, they follow a short journey to activate their account:

 1. The patient selects the link in the email
-2. They receive a one-time passcode (OTP) and enter it
+2. They receive a one-time passcode (OTP) to their mobile number and enter it
 3. Their details are checked again against PDS
-4. If everything matches, the account is created or upgraded to P9 level
+4. The patient creates or enters their password
-5. The patient sets a password
+5. If everything matches, the account is created or upgraded to P9 level
 6. They can now use NHS login to access services

 </br>